Myth: International Disaster Relief Programs Are Too Much TroubleMarch 12, 2021

-According to the IRS, “Disaster relief organizations may provide loans or grants in the form of funds, services, or goods to ensure that victims of a disaster have the basic necessities such as food, clothing, housing (including household repairs), transportation, and medical assistance (including psychological help).
+According to the IRS, “Disaster relief organizations may provide loans or grants in the form of funds, services, or goods to ensure that victims of a disaster have the basic necessities such as food, clothing, housing (including household repairs), transportation, and medical assistance (including psychological help)."
 The type of aid that is appropriate to relieve distress in a particular case depends on the individual’s needs and resources.
-Individuals might be in need of short term assistance but not long-term assistance.

-For example, following a devastating flood, a family may be in need of funds to meet immediate necessities because its readily available cash flow (income, insurance proceeds, etc.) or other resources are inadequate or unavailable.
-Or they may need basic necessities that are not available for purchase because of the nature of the disaster.
-The same family, however, may not have the need for a low interest loan for home repair because its home is covered by insurance or it can reasonably obtain and repay a commercial loan.
-Another family or individual may have suffered the loss of a family member and may need financial assistance with funeral expenses or help with the cost to have immediate family members attend the burial, which would help promote the family’s emotional healing.”
+For example, following a devastating flood, a family may be in need of a grant because their income, insurance proceeds, etc. or other resources are inadequate or unavailable.
+They may also need basic necessities that are not available for purchase because of the nature of the disaster, but they may not need a low interest loan for home repair because the home is covered by insurance, or they can reasonably obtain and repay a commercial loan.
+Another family or individual may have suffered the loss of a family member and may need financial assistance with funeral expenses or help with the cost to have immediate family members attend the burial, which would help promote the family’s emotional healing.

-Some tips that may help you before problems occur are being very specific on your funds guidelines and not generic.
-If your employee is able to select “other” when filling out a form, how will the person reviewing the application know if this meets your policy for approval?
-This catchall term is dangerous for many reasons, including being subjective, which isn’t allowed by the IRS, because it is not objective.
+Part of establishing a Disaster and Hardship Relief Fund is being very specific about the relief funds guidelines for those who are eligible to receive a grant.
+For example, if a charitable class member can select “other” when filling out a form, how will the person reviewing the application know if this meets the policy for approval?
+This catchall term is dangerous for many reasons, including being subjective, which isn’t allowed by the IRS, which requires objective review.
 According to regulations, “[t]he organization establishes specific written criteria for the application, selection and disbursement of funds.”
-Thus, the guidelines and/or list of events and expenses should be specific enough that an applicant and the objective reviewer would come to the same conclusion about a grant application.
+Thus, the guidelines and/or list of qualified events and expenses should be specific enough that an applicant and the objective reviewer would come to the same conclusion about a grant application.

-If two reviewers, Joe and Jim were sitting in different rooms, would they come to the same objective conclusion when reading an application?
-If not, then you should consider what changes are needed to satisfy the IRS’s requirement that “[t]he selection process must be objective and nondiscriminatory,” which means avoiding criteria that are not clear or provide too much flexibility.
-Living in the grey area can be a safe place, but when setting up your fund criteria, you will need to draw a line in the sand and be specific.
+If two reviewers, Joe and Jim, were sitting in different rooms, would they come to the same objective conclusion when reading an application?
+If not, then the sponsoring organization should consider what changes are needed to satisfy the IRS’s requirement that “[t]he selection process must be objective and nondiscriminatory,” which means avoiding criteria that are not clear or provide too much flexibility.
+When setting up relief fund criteria, be very specific.